 Using the same criteria as set forth in section 5.9.5.1, BPA

-shall revise «Customer Name»’s Customer Inputs, and submit to «Customer Name» its revised Delivery Requests, as needed to reflect BPA’s latest estimated generation, inflow and BOS Base values: (1) by 1800 hours on the day prior to delivery, and (2) by 60 minutes prior to the beginning of each hour of delivery.
+shall revise «Customer Name»’s Customer Inputs, and submit to «Customer Name» its revised Delivery Requests, as needed to reflect BPA’s latest estimated generation, inflow and BOS Base values [timing to be determined by BPA]

+[Note: Timing to be determined by BPA, timing of decision unknown ]

 5.9.5.3 Submission of Electronic Tags

-«Customer Name» shall submit electronic tags to Power Services on preschedule and real time, pursuant to Exhibit F, which shall indicate energy amounts equal to «Customer Name»’s hourly Delivery Requests established under this section 5.9.5.
+«Customer Name» shall submit electronic tags to Power Services on pursuant to Exhibit F, which shall indicate energy amounts equal to «Customer Name»’s Delivery Requests established under this section 5.9.5.

-(1) If energy amounts indicated on «Customer Name»’s electronic tags are greater than its hourly Delivery Requests, then «Customer Name» shall receive the electronic tag amounts and shall be charged at the UAI Charge for the energy that is in excess of the Slice Output Energy amount.
+(1) If energy amounts indicated on «Customer Name»’s electronic tags are greater than its hourly Delivery Requests, then «Customer Name» shall receive the electronic tag amounts and shall incur additional charges or penalty charges as established in the Wholesale Power Rate Schedules and GRSPs, including the Unauthorized Increase Charge, or its successor, for the energy that is in excess of the Slice Output Energy amount.

 (2) If energy amounts indicated on «Customer Name»’s electronic tags are less than its hourly Delivery Requests, then «Customer Name» shall receive the electronic tag amounts and shall forfeit the remaining Slice Output Energy amount.

+[Note: BPA will need to revise this section to address settlement of Slice in Day Ahead Market.]

 5.9.5.4 Delivery Limit Penalties

-Except as described in section 5.9.5.3, Delivery Limit penalties established in Exhibit N shall not be assessed for the first 90 days that the provisions described in this section 5.9.5 are in effect.
+Except as described in section 5.9.5.3, Delivery Limit penalties established in Exhibit N shall not be assessed for the first 90 days that the circumstances described in this section 5.9.5 are in effect.

-5.11 Slice Computer Application Development Schedule
+5.11 SCA Development Schedule

-The schedule attached hereto as Exhibit P represents timelines under which specific tasks associated with the development of the SCA shall be completed. «Customer Name» and BPA understand and agree that: (1) the timelines specified in Exhibit P are not binding and are for information purposes only, and (2) the timelines set forth in this section 5 are binding.
-BPA, «Customer Name», and other members of the SIG shall discuss the status of the various tasks identified in Exhibit P and their associated timelines.
+BPA shall provide «Customer Name» with a SCA development schedule at the time this Agreement is offered for execution. «Customer Name» and BPA understand and agree that: (1) the timelines specified in the SCA development schedule are not binding and are for preliminary planning purposes only, and (2) the timelines set forth in this section 5 are binding.
+BPA, «Customer Name», and other members of the SIG shall discuss the requirements and status of the various tasks identified in the SCA development schedule.

 5.12 Slice Implementation Group